 Sexual abuse may happen in different form, and any indecent or bad person can take advantage of your teenager.

 Sexual abuse can occur via physical contact (Face to face interaction) or it can occur via different medium such as technology.

 Victim of sexual abuse can experience long term trauma, depression, anxiety, and many other negative things that may affect their well-being.

-To know more about depression and anxiety do read our articles How-to find out if your teenager is battling depression? and How-To SPOT & DEAL with Teenage Anxiety Issues, respectively.
+To know more about depression and anxiety do read our articles depression and anxiety, respectively.

 10 Reasons why you should talk to your teenager about sexual abuse

 Since sexual abuse has a lot of bad effects and it is something that anyone would not want.
 Maybe it is clear enough why you should open this sensitive matter to your teenager.